A Story of Hope

 Her parents had noticed quirks but weren’t overly concerned because Mia seemed fine otherwise.
 “She always excelled in school, was always involved in everything,” says Mia’s mom, Shauna.
 “We didn't at first really know anything was going on.”

-But during a 20-hour drive to Ontario for a cheer competition, Mia was anxious and every time the family stopped somewhere, Mia took a really long time in the washroom.
+But during a 20-hour drive to Ontario for a cheer competition, Mia was anxious.
+Every time the family stopped somewhere, Mia took a really long time in the washroom.
 “By the time we got to Ontario, her hands were bloody and raw from washing them,” says Shauna.

 Mia eventually got help at IWK Health in Halifax, where she was diagnosed with obsessive-compulsive disorder (OCD).
 "Sometimes when you're trying to explain OCD, where your concerns sound so unrealistic and stupid, it's almost embarrassing,” says Mia.
 “At the IWK was the first time I felt like I could say anything, and I just felt so safe.”